 - Easy overhead installation – for instance in cavern roofs – due to the high rigidity of the bar system

-- The DSI threaded bar system has an ACRS approval for both the GEWl® and WR bar
+- The DYWIDAG threaded bar system has an ACRS approval for both the GEWl® and WR bar

 High tensile WR bar systems

 DYWIDAG Prestressing Systems are world renowned for reliability and performance, most suitable for all applications in post-tensioned and prestressed constructions.
 They embrace the whole spectrum from bridge construction, buildings, to civil applications, above and underground.

 Internal bar tendons are mainly used in concrete, composite and masonry structures.
 Internal unbonded and external bar tendons are used for concrete, composite, steel, timber and masonry structures.
 Typical applications are transversal prestressing, strengthening of bridges, rehabilitations, connection elements for steel structures and machines and temporary applications.

 DYWIDAG Strand Anchors are an actively tensioned ground anchor system and correspond to DIN 4125 and EN 1537 specifications.
 Tensioning minimizes or eliminates anticipated deformations of the system and deformations at the civil engineering measure.
 This applies both to temporary structures (e.g. pit support systems) and permanent tie backs.
 The strand anchors are produced with double corrosion protection (DCP): each individual strand is covered by corrosion protection compound and inserted into an individual duct in the factory.
 As long as the grout used for anchoring is load-bearing, the anchor force is unlimited because the number of strands that can be combined in the anchorage is variable at will.